EDCI 800 Teaching Practicum and

 EDCI 801 Internship in K-12 Schools

 MAT students will participate in two separate field experiences.
 EDCI 800 Teaching Practicum occurs during the fall semester from September to November.
-This practicum consists of a 12- week placement requiring 8-10 hours per week.
+This practicum consists of an 11-12- week placement requiring 6 hours per week.
 This course runs concurrently with EDCI 791 Teaching Science and Mathematics in the Elementary School and EDCI 792 Teaching Social Studies, Reading, and Literacy in the Elementary Schools.
 The practicum is designed to provide a field experience in which students apply the pedagogical knowledge developed through the EDCI 791 and 792 courses.
 Therefore, the field experience should span the entire semester and is not a placement that can be completed in just a few short weeks.

-The EDCI 801 Internship in K-12 Schools is the capstone experience for MAT students.
+The EDCI 801 Internship in K-6 Schools is the capstone experience for MAT students.
 This course begins in January and consists of full day placement, Monday through Friday, for 12 weeks.
 During the student internship, all MAT students must be prepared to dedicate full attention to the program.
 Students assume all duties of the teacher and require adequate preparation time.
 The 12-week semester should be considered a full time position.
 The university recommends that activities outside the classroom be held to a minimum.

 The Director of Field Experiences in consultation with the Director of the MAT program will make placement assignments for both the practicum and the internship.
 Every effort will be made to accommodate the MAT students in terms of location and travel.
+All MAT students are required to complete the MAT Student Teaching Assignment Request (STAR) survey.
+This survey will be made available after May 15 and will be open for 2 weeks.

-In order to provide the Office of Field Experiences with sufficient information regarding location preference, please complete the online STAR forms thoroughly in advance of the closing date.
 All MAT placements must occur in school districts that allow for the supervision of student interns through distance education.
 This supervision model relies heavily on videos recorded and uploaded to a secure cloud-based server.
 Any district unwilling to abide by the agreements in the partnership Memorandum of Agreement (MOA) will not qualify as a placement possibility.
 Specifically, potential school districts must agree to:

 - Allow student teachers to conduct classroom observations and lesson presentation (to include whole group, small group, and individual) under the guidance of the Cooperating Teacher;